arkadiuszwoznica/MyElevator/README.md

 ### Class 2: ElevatorSystem

 This class is holding most of the application logic.
-System has a list of its elevators, method for returning statuses of all elevators and methods for creating both outside and inside requests.
+System has a list of its elevators, method for returning statuses of all elevators and methods for creating both outside and inside requests, which are correlated with updating each elevator.

+The method for returning statuses is returning string representations for all elevators, including their requests.
+It's giving the administrator clear inside for current status of all elevators.

+I divided requests for outside and inside ones, because it is not the same thing from the elevator point of view.
+You can learn more about it in the description of requests classes.

 To create outside request, system first checks which elevator is the closest one and could take the passenger.
 It assumes elevator can take passenger if is currently not moving or is moving in the same way the passenger wants to go, what is based on arrowUp property.
 After that, system is assigning request to chosen elevator.

 To create inside request logic is similar, but instead of choosing the closest elevator system takes elevator with given id.
-This is because inside request is given always inside concrete elevator and only this elevator could handle it.
+This is because inside request is given always inside specific elevator and only this elevator could handle it.

+Additionally, there is a step() function, which is making one step of simulation.
 ### Class 3: Elevator

 Class elevator is class which represents single elevator and its properties such as id, current and destination floor, currently proceeding move, list of assigned requests and isMoving property.